BathSpaWebDev/week7_janEveningGroup/day2.md

-# Making Post requests with fetchData
+# Making Post requests with fetch

 We use POST requests to **add** a new resource.
 It doesn't replace existing data on the server.